Accounting

 What is reconciliation in accounting?

 Reconciliation is the process of comparing two independent sets of records for the same account or balance and confirming they agree.
 In practice, accountants often call this a "tie-out": pulling the GL balance, pulling the sub-ledger or external source, and verifying the two numbers match.
-When they don't, the account reconciliation process continues: identify the discrepancy, investigate the root cause, record any necessary adjusting entries, and document the results.
+When they don't, the process continues: identify the discrepancy, investigate the root cause, record any necessary adjusting entries, and document the results.

 Types of reconciliation (and what makes each one different)

 Not all reconciliations are created equal.
 A bank recon for a single operating account is a different exercise from reconciling intercompany balances across 15 entities in three currencies.
-Understanding the account reconciliation process for each type helps teams prioritize effort and structure their month-end reconciliation checklist around the areas most likely to break.
+Understanding the process for each type helps teams prioritize effort and structure their month-end checklist around the areas most likely to break.

 Recon type | What you're comparing | Common discrepancies | Typical cadence |